-- you need to have permissions on wp-content that will allow you to write to the wp-content folder.
-We recommend that you have 775 recursively on wp-content
+- You need to have permissions on wp-content that will allow you to write to the wp-content folder.
+We recommend that you have 775 recursively on wp-content.

-- you need to have sufficient memory limit on your server to process the restore.
-The minimum recommended is having memory_limit set to 256M (although small sites can get away with less and larger sites may need more).
+- To process the restore, you must have enough memory on your server.
+The memory limit should be set to 256M at the very least (although small sites can get away with less and larger sites may need more).

 - If the restoration process stalls or takes too long, follow this guide.

 - Plugins can sometimes come into conflict during import.
 To see if there are any issues, go to /wp-content/plugins/all-in-one-wp-migration/storage/error.log